qrst07/cloudmc-standard-kb/en/how-to/move-instance-to-different-vpc.md

 ---
-title: "Move an instance to a different VPC"
+title: "CloudStack: Move an instance to a different VPC"
 slug: move-instance-to-different-vpc
 ---